 - Water your coneflower thoroughly and place it in partial shade for a few days to acclimatize.

 - After a few days, move the container into full sun and continue care as usual.

-Purple coneflowers are ideal for growing in containers, but coneflower species with deep taproots are best planted in the ground.
-Plant purple coneflowers in terracotta, ceramic, or metal pots with drainage holes.
+Purple coneflowers are ideal for growing in containers.
+Still, coneflower species with deep taproots are best planted in the ground—plant purple coneflowers with drainage holes in terracotta, ceramic, or metal pots.
 Position the container in full sun and provide loose, well-draining soil.

 Edd is a budding content writer and gardener living in the United Kingdom.
 He has a bachelor's degree in Creative and Professional Writing and has written for several gardening publications online.
 He is passionate about nature and sustainability with a focus on gardening and wildlife.